lbjunq/lbjunq/README.md

 - 🏆 Gaming, reading, watching and hanging out;

-- 🌱 I really like learning and developing constantly, so I'm currently learning React Native and studyng leadership, as well as comunication;
+- 🌱 I really like learning and developing constantly, so I'm currently learning DevOps and Kubernetes;

 - 🔭 Skill I have learned already: